 prior research experience – the nature and extent of research undertaken during relevant work experience.
 It is important to detail your research output and relevant research experience when completing your research degree application.

-Scholarship applicants cannot apply directly to MIGR for H1E consideration.
+Scholarship applicants cannot apply directly to the Monash Graduate Research Office for H1E consideration.
 This task is undertaken by the academic unit and faculty after the scholarship application closing date.
 The academic unit will use the information provided in the on-line application to make the case for H1 Equivalence.
-H1 Equivalence Panels are held in November (end of year round) and June (mid-year round).